top of page

 Biography

-Liah is a master's student in the Marine Biology Graduate Program at the University of Hawaiʻi at Manoa.
-Hailing from the cozy beach town of Kitty Hawk, North Carolina, she began studying dolphins in 2009 with the Outer Banks Center for Dolphin Research, assisting in photo-identification efforts, and later, skin lesion analysis.
-Since 2017, Liah has worked in the Bahamas as a field assistant with the Wild Dolphin Project, contributing to their longitudinal study of free-ranging Atlantic spotted dolphins.
-She received undergraduate degrees in Biology and Animal Behavior (interdisciplinary) from the University of North Carolina at Chapel Hill in 2019, where she completed an honors thesis on the applications of unmanned aerial systems for measuring delphinid behavior.
-An avid freediver, photographer, and science communicator, Liah is always searching for opportunities to explore and protect marine environments.
+Liah is a PhD student in the Marine Biology Graduate Program at the University of Hawaiʻi at Mānoa and graduate fellow with the Alaska Whale Foundation.
+Hailing from the cozy beach town of Kitty Hawk, North Carolina, she’s been studying dolphins since 2009 and has worked with numerous research organizations since then to study a wide range of cetacean species.
+She earned dual bachelor's degrees in Biology and Animal Behavior from the University of North Carolina at Chapel Hill in 2019, and a master's degree in Marine Biology from the University of Hawaiʻi at Mānoa in 2023.
+An avid freediver, photographer, boat captain and science communicator, Liah is passionate about exploring and protecting marine ecosystems.

 Publications